-Basic criteria that NHGRI will use to assess exception requests include an IRB or equivalent determination that informed consent materials preclude broad data sharing, or an IRB assessment that there are additional participant protection concerns related to the nature or character of the study population (e.g., geographical location or small study designs focused on a rare disease).
+Criteria that NHGRI will use to assess requests for an alternative data sharing plan include an Institutional Review Board (IRB) or equivalent determination that informed consent materials preclude broad data sharing, or an IRB assessment that there are additional participant protection concerns related to the nature or character of the study population (e.g., geographical location or small study designs focused on a rare disease).

 Investigators may also submit a justification within a data sharing plan demonstrating that data sharing costs (e.g., financial or personnel resources) outweigh the potential for broad scientific value of access to the data.

-In all cases where alternative data sharing plans are determined to be appropriate, information on how to request access to the data and a basic summary of the study and study data will be listed in dbGaP (or other appropriate NIH-designated data repository).
-Timelines for data submission and access under alternative data sharing plans should be consistent with those for standard data sharing under the NIH GDS Policy.
+In all cases where alternative data sharing plans are approved, the study will be registered in the database of Genotypes and Phenotypes (dbGaP) (or other NIH-designated data repository) with information on how to request access to the data and a basic summary of the study.
+Timelines for data submission and access under alternative data sharing plans should be consistent with NHGRI Guidance for Data Submission and Release.